Skip to content ↓

 • Become competent and independent mathematicians through gaining a deeper understanding of the concepts being taught.

-• Have the opportunity to revisit and reflect on mathematics they have learned previously which they can build on.
+• Have the opportunity to revisit and reflect on mathematics they have learnt previously which they can build on.

-• Use a wide range of mathematical manipulatives to show their workings in a concrete fashion, before establishing ways of pictorially and formally representation their understanding.
+• Use a wide range of mathematical manipulatives to show their workings in a concrete fashion, before establishing ways of pictorially and formally representing their understanding.

-• Have opportunities to solving rich mathematical problems and investigations.
+• Have opportunities to solve rich mathematical problems and investigations.

 • Have opportunities in every lesson to discuss their mathematical ideas and problems with each other.